Lee Enterprises

-Significant events
+History

-Sale of television subsidiary
+21st century

-Lee operated a broadcasting division, which it sold in 2000 to pay off debt and to focus on newspaper publishing.
+In 2000, Lee sold its broadcasting division to pay off debt and to focus on newspaper publishing.
 Most of the TV stations were sold to Emmis Communications and as of 2007 had been sold onward to other companies.

 Chapter 11 bankruptcy and bailout reorganization

-The company filed for Chapter 11 bankruptcy in 2011.
+In 2011, the company filed for Chapter 11 bankruptcy.
 It emerged from bankruptcy less than two months later.
 In April 2012, Warren Buffett's Berkshire Hathaway Inc. took a stake in Lee Enterprises, buying $85 million of the company's debt from Goldman Sachs Group.

 In June 2012, Berkshire Hathaway filed an amended Form 13F (13F-HR/A) for the period ending March 31, 2012.
 This document disclosed that Berkshire accumulated $2,119,000 or 1,655,125 common shares of Lee Enterprises, or a 3.2 percent stake.
 The document said that Berkshire had asked the SEC to keep the transaction secret, a request denied on May 25, 2012.